 Strong character description is key to creating vivid and realistic characters.
-We may be tempted to reach first for obvious elements of physical description, such as eye and hair colour.
+We may be tempted to reach first for obvious elements of physical description, such as eye and hair color.
 Yet strong imagery tells us more about a character’s personality, quirks, strengths and flaws.
 To avoid weak character description:

 1. Make character description relevant to your scene